 Tribe of Hackers Red Team 2.0Learning from the red team expert Benjamin Donnelly

-other people’s experiences will always have for our learning.
+the meaningful value other people’s experiences will always have for our

 In this case, we have the American-Canadian engineer Benjamin Donnelly, who "has worked as part of teams hacking such things as prisons, power plants, multinationals, and even entire states."
 He has participated in research projects like the DARPA-funded Active Defense Harbinger Distribution (ADHD) and was the Ball and Chain cryptosystem's creator.